-So what should I charge for pet sitting?
+How much should you charge for pet sitting?

-Professional pet sitters should charge at least $20 per 30-minute visit when caring for dogs, cats and small animals like ferrets, bunnies and fish.
+Professional pet sitters should charge at least $20 per 30-minute visit when caring for dogs, cats and small animals.

 - 15 minutes: $15